pvnlubenia/ACORNS-Octave-/README.txt

                        - B1 containing the SF-pair of reactions (or one of the two reactions, if the pair is linearly dependent) that needed to be extended to a basis for the reaction vectors
                        - B2 containing the basis vectors added to B1
           - INPUTS:
-                    - SF_pair1: reaction number of the first reaction in a SF-pair
+                    - SF_pair1: reaction number of the first reaction in an SF-pair
-                    - SF_pair2: reaction number of the second reaction in a SF-pair
+                    - SF_pair2: reaction number of the second reaction in an SF-pair
                     - R: matrix of reaction vectors of the CRN
                     - basis: basis for R
                     - basis_reaction_num: reaction numbers of the reaction vectors that form the basis for R     2.
 R_in_span_union
           - OUTPUT: Returns a value of 1 for the variable 'binary_decomp' if R is in the union of span(B1) and span(B2), i.e., an independent binary decomposition of R is formed.
 The output variables 'span_B1' and 'span_B2' allows the user to view the elements (reaction numbers) in span(B1) and span(B2), respectively.
           - INPUTS:
-                    - B1: an array of the reaction numbers of a SF-pair
+                    - B1: an array of the reaction numbers of an SF-pair
                     - B2: an array of the reaction numbers of the vectors added to extend B1 to a basis for R                    - R: a matrix of reaction vectors of a CRN     3. deficiency_N1
           - OUTPUT: Creates a network out of a list of reactions from another network, then returns the deficiency value of the newly-formed CRN.
 The output variables 'model_N1' and 'delta1' allow the user to view the following, respectively:
                        - New network formed